ctffarley/Flask-API-Test/README.md

 the sections below).

 ### Python Setup
-Create a new virtual environment then run `_install_requirements` to pip install the packages in `requirements.txt`.
-Store the name of your virtual environment in the `.env` file as `VENV_NAME`.

-Enter the virtual environment and run `_install_requirements` to install the necessary dependencies.
+Create a new virtual environment named `.venv`, activate it with `source .venv/bin/activate`, and install dependencies with `_install_requirements`

 ### Postgres Setup
 Specify the postgres configuration such as IP/domain, port, user, password, etc.